19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Cloudkill.md

 You conjure a cloud of deadly gas for the duration.

-Create a 15 foot [Aura](../../Areas%20of%20Effect/Aura.md) centered on a point you can see within range.
+Create a 15 foot [Aura](../../Areas%20of%20Effect/Aura.md) at a point you can see within range.

 Affected creatures take 2d6 [Necrotic](../../../../Game%20Procedures/Combat/Damage%20Types/Necrotic.md) damage at the start of their [Turn](../../../../Game%20Procedures/Core%20Procedures/Turn.md).